-Founded in 1935, SFMOMA collects modern and contemporary art in four major categories: architecture and design, media arts, painting and sculpture, and photography.
+Founded in 1935, SFMOMA collects modern and contemporary work by artists from around the world.
+The collection of more than thirty thousand artworks include four major categories: architecture and design, media arts, painting and sculpture, and photography.

 In addition to extensive gallery space, there is a glass pavilion and two open-air spaces featuring a rotating selection of indoor and outdoor sculpture from the museum’s permanent collection.

 This retrospective publication, San Francisco Museum of Modern Art: 75 Years of Looking Forward (2010), celebrates 75 years of SFMOMA's collecting, and includes more than 300 large-scale plates and 50 text entries on individual works.

 More than 350 works reconsider the continuum of his career